Hydraku/Corn-Disease-Identificatier/README.md

 # Corn-Disease-Identifier
-This project is an Object Identification project, in which it identifies 5 common Corn Diseases
+This project is an Object Identification project, in which it identifies 5 common Corn Diseases It can also identify if the Corn Leaf is Healthy.

 This was made during when I was taking Agricultural and Biosystem Engineering Course.
 The images in cannot be uploaded here in Github for it is large in size.